-There is no predefined minimum or maximum amount of required non-federal cost sharing under the MBC program.
+There is no predefined minimum or maximum amount of required non-federal cost sharing under the MBDA Business Center program.
 However, as discussed below, non-federal cost sharing through the generation of "program income" is mandatory.
-Non-federal cost share is the portion of the total project costs not borne by the Federal Government.
-Beyond the required generation of program income, applicants may contribute additional non-federal cost share to the award by one or more of the following methods: (1) applicant cash contributions; (2) applicant in-kind (i.e., non-cash) contributions; or, (3) third-party cash or in-kind contributions (including a state or local grant or other form of support for the project).
+"Non-federal cost share" is the portion of the total project costs not borne by the Federal Government.
+Beyond the required generation of program income, applicants may contribute additional non-federal cost share to the award by one or more of the following methods: (1) applicant cash contributions; (2) applicant in-kind (i.e., non-cash) contributions; or (3) third-party cash or in-kind contributions (including a state or local grant or other form of support for the project).

-The MBC program is a fee-for-service program and MBC operators are required to generate "program income" through the collection of client fees, membership fees, success fees and/or other fee structures proposed by the applicant.
+The MBDA Business Center program is a fee-for-service program and center operators are required to generate "program income" through the collection of client fees, membership fees, success fees and/or other fee structures proposed by the applicant.
 All proposed fee structures must be acceptable to MBDA and approved by the Grants Officer.
 Program income identified by the applicant in the project's proposed budget and approved by the Grants Officer must be applied directly to the award's non-federal cost share and must be used in furtherance of program objectives.
-In addition, for each funding period under the award, the MBC operator will generally be required to contribute cash or another acceptable form of non-federal cost share to the award to compensate for uncollected program income that was included in the approved project budget.
+In addition, for each funding period under the award, the MBDA Business Center operator will generally be required to contribute cash or another acceptable form of non-federal cost share to the award to compensate for uncollected program income that was included in the approved project budget.

-If the MBC project generates more program income during a funding period than is allocated to the award's non-federal cost share for such funding period, the excess program income must be used by the MBC operator in furtherance of eligible project objectives.
-Subject to written approval by the Grants Officer, program income generated by an MBC project that cannot be expended during the funding period in which it is earned (i.e., when unanticipated program income is obtained towards the end of the funding period) may be carried forward by the MBC operator for one year only to be expended in furtherance of project objectives in the award's next subsequent funding period.
-However, excess program generated during one funding period may not be carried back by the MBC operator to fund non-federal cost share shortfalls in prior funding periods.
-In addition, program income that is not (1) expended in furtherance of project objectives, (2) carried forward for expenditure in the succeeding funding period with written approval of the Grants Officer or (3) used for completion of the work by the end of the overall award period will be deducted from the project's total allowable cost.
-Any of the aforementioned circumstances may result in the MBC operator being required to reimburse MBDA for some, or all, of the federal share disbursed to the operator under the MBC award.
+If the MBDA Business Center project generates more program income during a funding period than is allocated to the award's non-federal cost share for such funding period, the excess program income must be used by the MBDA Business Center operator in furtherance of eligible project objectives.
+Subject to written approval by the Grants Officer, program income generated by a MBDA Business Center project that cannot be expended during the funding period in which it is earned (e.g., when unanticipated program income is obtained towards the end of the funding period) may be carried forward by the MBDA Business Center operator for one year only to be expended in furtherance of project objectives in the award's next subsequent funding period.
+However, excess program income generated during one funding period may not be carried back by the MBDA Business Center operator to fund non-federal cost share shortfalls in prior funding periods.
+In addition, program income that is not (1) expended in furtherance of project objectives, (2) carried forward for expenditure in the succeeding funding period with written approval of the Grants Officer, or (3) used for completion of the work by the end of the overall award period will be deducted from the project's total allowable cost.
+Any of the aforementioned circumstances may result in the MBDA Business Center operator being required to reimburse MBDA for some, or all, of the federal share disbursed to the operator under the MBDA Business Center award.
 See the "Program Income" discussion in the Proposed Budget and Narrative portion of Section IV.B. of the FFO for additional information on this requirement.